yogykwan/ud923-notes/p2l2-threads.md

 - signal correct condition
 - don't use signal when broadcast is needed
 - signal/broadcast condition variables after unlock to avoid spurious wake-ups
-- maintain lock order to prevent deadlock, the cycles in wait graph
+- prevent deadlock, the cycles in wait graph
+    - maintain lock order - most accepted
+    - fine-grained locking means unlocking a mutex before locking another - not work when variables are both needed
+    - get all locks upfront and release at end - limit parallelism

 ## References
 - [Birrel, Andrew, An Introduction to Programming with Threads.](papers/ud923-birrell-paper.pdf)